Prasannanaik431/devops-assignment-1/ci_cd_assignment/assignment.md

 10. **Policy & Governance**
    - Enforce code owners for specific dirs.
    - Enforce signed commits or verified authors if required.

 ---

-## Example timeline for deliverables (omit in grading; for candidate reference only)
-- Setup repo and CI config
-- Implement tests and lint
-- Containerize app and push images in CI
-- Implement staging CD and manual prod promotion

----